-Arthritis is among the disabilities in the Blue Book Listings that qualify a person for Social Security Disability benefits, but it is important to understand that even if you have been diagnosed with arthritis, you do not automatically qualify for disability.
+So, according to the Blue Book, can you get disability for arthritis?
+Arthritis is among the disabilities in the Blue Book Listings that qualifies a person for Social Security Disability benefits.
+However, it is critically important to understand that, even if you have been diagnosed with arthritis, you do not automatically qualify for disability.

 Arthritis in the Blue Book

 The Blue Book is the list of conditions that qualify for disability.
 You can find the medical requirements for arthritis in the Blue Book under section 14.00 Immune System Disorders.
 According to listing 14.09 Inflammatory arthritis, you will need to meet the following requirements:

 - Persistent inflammation or deformity of:

 - One or more peripheral weight-bearing joints resulting in the inability to move effectively